Neural Networks Enhancement with Logical Knowledge: architecture

 Figure~\ref{fig:KENN_inputs} introduces this idea: the solution is straightforward, we just need to concatenate the inputs of the base NN with its outputs before applying the KE.
 The KE will provide an updated version of both inputs ($\bx'$) and outputs ($\by'$).
 Since we are interested only in the outputs, the last step discards the changed inputs $\bx'$.

 Notice that, since the KE works with preactivations, the logit function (the inverse of logistic function) must be applied to the inputs before the concatenation.
 Moreover, the logit is defined in the range $(0,1)$, which means that if the truth values in $\bx$ are zeros and ones, logit can not be applied directly.
 For this reason, a small number $\epsilon$ is added or subtracted to $\bx$ before applying the logit.
+Alternatively, $\bz_x$ can be set to a high value when $\bx$ is positive and a very high negative number when it is negative (in our experiments we used 500 and -500).